DannyMRoss/themecleanR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of themecleanR is to create clean(R) ggplots with a more concise syntax.
+The goal of themecleanR is to create clean(R) ggplots and tables with a more concise syntax.

 ## Installation